ibnuda/fpmortals/manuscript/complete.md

   private val dsl = new Http4sDsl[Task] {}
   import dsl._
 ~~~~~~~~

-Now we can use the [http4s dsl](https://http4s.org/v0.18/dsl/) to create HTTP endpoints.
-Rather than describe
-everything that can be done, we will simply implement the endpoint which is
-similar to any of other HTTP DSLs

 Sekarang, kita dapat menggunakan [dsl http4s](https://http4s.org/v0.18/dsl) untuk
 membuat titik akhir HTTP.
 Kita tidak akan mendeskripsikan apa yang kita lakukan,